jumpingrivers/optiRum/README.md

 Check it out at [itsalocke.com/optiRum](https://itsalocke.com/optirum/).

 ## Financial calcs
 We have a range of financial functions that follow the Excel conventions.
-More of these will be released upon request (by emailing the package author) or as they are required by Optimum analysts
+More of these will be released as they are required by Optimum analysts, and you can suggests ideas in the [issue tracker](https://github.com/lockedata/optiRum/issues).

 * `PV` -- present value
 * `PMT` -- instalment